 A Career As An RDH Is Worth It, If You Want It

 Being a dental hygienist has its ups and downs, but I wouldn’t change my job for anything in the world.
 I love being able to make a difference in my patients’ lives and I plan on continuing doing just that for as long as I can.

 If you’re considering becoming a dental hygienist, I urge you to do it.
 I had a great time in dental hygiene school and look forward to stepping into the practice every morning when I wake up.
 If you’re passionate about helping people obtain bright white smiles, there’s no better career than dental hygiene.
-Hopefully after reading this post, you’ll be able to avoid my mistakes and have a smoother start than I did.

 Written By Dr. Steven Tuggle